top of page

 AARON HEAD SHOT FIXED copy.jpg

 Aaron Minsky, one of the world’s most influential string musicians, was already an accomplished rock guitarist and singer/songwriter when his search for a new guitar-sound led him to the cello.
 His guitar-loving friends could not comprehend his plan for revolutionizing the cello, but undeterred, he took on the moniker, “Von Cello” and began his mission.
 Years later, he formed the world's first cello-fronted rock-power-trio, also called “Von Cello.”
 Mr. Minsky is now a distinguished composer, having published over a dozen music books with Oxford University Press, and whose music appears in the syllabuses of the top music adjudication services, and many universities, internationally, and played by thousands of cellists and other instrumentalists each year.
-His most famous set of cello pieces, “Ten American Cello Etudes,” was premiered by the composter at the First World Cello Congress, University of Maryland, in 1988.
-Also a dedicated music educator, Mr. Minsky has given masterclasses, workshops and performances in the United States, United Kingdom, Ireland, Australia and New Zealand.
-An award-winning member of ASCAP, Mr. Minsky is president of Von Cello, Inc., his publishing, educational, and entertainment arm which distributes his most recent compositions through J.W.
+His most famous set of cello pieces, “Ten American Cello Etudes,” was premiered by the composer at the First World Cello Congress, University of Maryland, in 1988.
+Mr. Minsky has given masterclasses, workshops and performances in the United States, England, Ireland, Australia, New Zealand and Wales.
+An award-winning member of ASCAP, Mr. Minsky is president of Von Cello, Inc., which distributes his most recent compositions through J.W.
 Pepper.

 bottom of page